 Bad credit can cause problems in almost every part of your finances and your car insurance is no exception.
 In many states, drivers with lower credit scores can expect to pay more — sometimes significantly more — for their car insurance than drivers with high credit scores.

-The Best Car Insurance Companies for Drivers With Poor Credit
+The Cheapest Car Insurance Companies for Drivers With Poor Credit

 If your insurance rate is high because of your credit score, switching companies could help you save money.
-MoneyGeek's analysis compares rates for 100/300/100 comprehensive and collision coverage (which also provides liability insurance) to narrow down a list of the most affordable companies for drivers with a credit score between 524 and 577.
+MoneyGeek's analysis compares rates for a driver with a full coverage policy to narrow down a list of the most affordable companies for drivers with a credit score between 524 and 577.
+We found that GEICO and Nationwide have cheapest rates for most drivers.
+If you come from a military background, USAA is the cheapest option on average.

-Like most insurers, Nationwide uses a combination of factors to determine premiums for car insurance.
-In addition to your age, driving and claims history, make and model of your vehicle, and location, Nationwide also reviews credit history to determine pricing.
-MoneyGeek's study found that Nationwide's rates were among the lowest for drivers with poor credit.
-Nationwide also performs premium reconsideration for extraordinary life circumstances like catastrophic emergencies, divorce, overseas deployment and other events.
+MoneyGeek's study found that Nationwide's rates were among the lowest for drivers with poor credit at $1,760 per year.
+Nationwide can help you save in extreme scenarios too, as it also performs premium reconsideration for extraordinary life circumstances like catastrophic emergencies, divorce, overseas deployment and other events.

 Average Car Insurance Cost With Poor Credit*